xdan/jodit/src/plugins/format-block/README.md

-Plugin for inserting or changing the type of a block element: p => h1, h1 => h2 и т.д.
+Plugin for inserting or changing the type of a block element: p => h1, h1 => h2 etc

 All settings are reduced to adding a new field to `Config.prototype.controls.paragraph.list`